Justin Thannhauser: Controversies and lawsuits concerning Holocaust-related art transactions

 Thannhauser was involved in art transactions that have resulted in Nazi-era art claims against the Guggenheim Museum, the National Gallery of Art, the Andrew Lloyd Webber Art Foundation, the Bavarian State Paintings Collections, and Chicago art collectors James and Marilynn Alsdorf, among others.
 In each case, the lawsuits were filed in courts by the families of the Jewish collectors who had owned the artworks before Thannhauser dealt with them.

 In 2003, the heirs of Carlotta Landsberg filed a lawsuit for the return of Picasso's Woman in White (Femme en Blanc), which had been placed in safekeeping with Thannhauser when they fled the Nazis.

 In 2007, the heirs of Berlin banker Paul von Mendelssohn-Bartholdy requested the restitution of the Picasso oil painting "Le Moulin de la Galette", which Thannhauser had given to the Guggenheim.
 The lawsuit was settled in a secret agreement between the museum and the heirs.
 The Mendelssohn-Barthody heirs also filed a lawsuit for the return of Picasso's Madame Soler.

 In January 2023, a claim was filed in the Manhattan Supreme Court against the Guggenheim Museum by the heirs of Karl Adler and Rosi Jacobi demanding the repatriation of Picasso's Woman Ironing.
 Thannhauser had purchased the painting in 1938, during the Nazi era.
 When he died in 1978, he gave it, along with the rest of his artworks, to the Guggenheim Museum.
-The Guggenheim Museum's position concerning Picasso's "Woman Ironing" is that when the painting’s owner sold it, he made a “fair transaction.”
+The Guggenheim Museum's position concerning Picasso's "Woman Ironing" is that when the painting's owner sold it, he made a “fair transaction.”
 However, the heirs claim that it was sold under duress.

 Also in 2023, the heirs of Hedwig Stern filed a restitution claim for Vincent Van Gogh's Olive Picking against the Basil & Elise Goulandris Foundation in Athens and the Metropolitan Museum of Art in New York.
 Thannhauser had sold Olive Picking to Vincent Astor in 1948.

+Personal life

+In 1917, Thannhauser married firstly to Käthe Levi (1894–1960), with whom he had three sons;